-If you prefer to save the labels to a file, perhaps to allow some later editing such as changing the typeface or paragraph format, then you should select File in the output section of the Mail Merge dialog, rather than using the default Printer selection.
-This changes the dialog to highlight the Save merged document section, where Save as single document is pre-selected.
+If you prefer to save the labels to a file, perhaps to allow some later editing such as changing the typeface or paragraph format, then you should select File in the output section of the Mail Merge dialog box, rather than using the default Printer selection.
+This changes the dialog box to highlight the Save merged document section, where Save as single document is preselected.

-In this case, clicking OK brings up the Save as dialog shown in Figure 14, where a file name can be entered for the saved labels.
+In this case, clicking OK brings up the Save as dialog box, where a file name can be entered for the saved labels.

-If you did not save the prototype label fields document (template) in step 6f, then you are prompted to do so now by another Save as dialog.
+If you did not save the prototype label fields document (template) in step 6f, then you are prompted to do so now by another Save as dialog box.